 It's easy to see why the state wants to conceal such information from me but regardless of the reasons for the concealment it is a legal fact that concealing a record is defined as a crime in the Access to Information Act 2 of 2000.

-As can be determined from Exhibit 42 and Exhibit 43, Rodney de Kock denied me the answers to four questions so this constitutes four criminal charges under the Act.
+As can be determined from Exhibit 49, Rodney de Kock denied me the answers to four questions so this constitutes four criminal charges under Act 2 of 2000.

 Does he know that his refusals to give me the information requested from him constitutes criminal offences?

-Denying access to records is a civil right violation but it is also a criminal offence.
+Denying access to records is a civil right violation but according to the Access of Information Act 2 of 2000 it is also a criminal offence.